Fear of losing contact with their children is often one of the main reasons why people in unhappy marriages choose to stay married.

-Fear of losing contact with their children is often one of the main reasons why people in unhappy marriages choose to stay married.
-But when you have legal grounds for divorce and splitting up is in the best interest of your mental and emotional health, a good understanding of the laws of Family Court can help you and your divorce lawyer work together to achieve the best possible outcome for you and your children.
+But when you have legal grounds for divorce and splitting up is in the best interest of your mental and emotional health, a good understanding of the laws of Family Court can help you and your divorce lawyer work together to achieve the best possible outcome when going through a Divorce in Singapore with a kid.

 Key Legal Divorce Terms Related To Children